 Masters at a glance

 AUGUSTA, Ga.
-(AP) — A brief look Thursday at the opening round of the Masters:
+(AP) — A brief look Friday at the second round of the Masters:

 LEADING: Four players were tied at 4-under 140 — first-round leader Charley Hoffman, Sergio Garcia, Thomas Pieters and Rickie Fowler, none of whom has won a major.

 CHASING: William McGirt has fifth place all to himself, two shots back.

 RED ZONE: Only nine players are below par in the pared-down 53-man field.

 STREAKING: Garcia, one of the best players never to win a major, is looking to break the string at 70.

 DEPARTING: Two-time champion Bubba Watson, who missed the cut by a shot, was the biggest surprise.
 Defending champion Danny Willett might be the most disappointed, since he has to hang around until Sunday to put the green jacket on the winner.

 KEY STAT: The quartet atop the leaderboard is the biggest 36-hole logjam at the tournament in 44 years.